digitallyinduced/ihp/Guide/authentication.markdown

 instance Sessions.SessionsControllerConfig User where
 ```

-Additionally we need to implement a login view at `Web/View/Sessions/New.hs` like this:
+Additionally, we need to implement a login view at `Web/View/Sessions/New.hs` like this:

 ```haskell
 module Web.View.Sessions.New where